Copenhagen: Parks, gardens and zoo

 Copenhagen is a green city with many parks, both large and small.
 King's Garden (Kongens Have), the garden of Rosenborg Castle, is the oldest and most frequented of them all.
 It was Christian IV who first developed its landscaping in 1606.
 Every year it sees more than 2.5 million visitors and in the summer months it is packed with sunbathers, picnickers and ballplayers.
 It serves as a sculpture garden with both a permanent display and temporary exhibits during the summer months.
 Also located in the city centre are the Botanical Gardens noted for their large complex of 19th-century greenhouses donated by Carlsberg founder J. C. Jacobsen.
 Fælledparken at 58 ha is the largest park in Copenhagen.

 It is popular for sports fixtures and hosts several annual events including a free opera concert at the opening of the opera season, other open-air concerts, carnival and Labour Day celebrations, and the Copenhagen Historic Grand Prix, a race for antique cars.
 A historical green space in the northeastern part of the city is Kastellet, a well-preserved Renaissance citadel that now serves mainly as a park.
 Another popular park is the Frederiksberg Gardens, a 32-hectare romantic landscape park.
 It houses a colony of tame grey herons and other waterfowl.
-The park offers views of the elephants and the elephant house designed by world-famous British architect Norman Foster of the adjacent Copenhagen Zoo.
+The park offers views of the elephant house of the adjacent Copenhagen Zoo, designed by world-famous British architect Norman Foster.
 Langelinie, a park and promenade along the inner Øresund coast, is home to one of Copenhagen's most-visited tourist attractions, the Little Mermaid statue.

 In Copenhagen, many cemeteries double as parks, though only for the more quiet activities such as sunbathing, reading and meditation.
 Assistens Cemetery, the burial place of Hans Christian Andersen, is an important green space for the district of Inner Nørrebro and a Copenhagen institution.
 The lesser known Vestre Kirkegaard is the largest cemetery in Denmark (54 ha) and offers a maze of dense groves, open lawns, winding paths, hedges, overgrown tombs, monuments, tree-lined avenues, lakes and other garden features.

 It is official municipal policy in Copenhagen that by 2015 all citizens must be able to reach a park or beach on foot in less than 15 minutes.
 In line with this policy, several new parks, including the innovative Superkilen in the Nørrebro district, have been completed or are under development in areas lacking green spaces.